DhanashriMeher/Project/README.md

 ## Environment Variables

 To run this project, need to add the following environment variables to .env file

 `API_KEY` : ffmpeg

+## Requirements
+- Python 3.8 or higher
+- Streamlit
+- moviepy
+- whisper-timestamped
+- nltk
+- Make sure you have ffmpeg installed for moviepy to work correctly.

 ## Features